Dreadlokk Aftercare.

 If worst comes to worst, dreads can be brushed out—but fair warning, it’s a long and tedious process, so it’s best to avoid if possible!

-Most importantly, enjoy the journey—your dreads are as unique and ever-evolving as you are! 🌿✨ If you ever need maintenance, extensions, or just some solid dread care advice, I’m always happy to help.
+Most importantly, enjoy the journey—your dreads are as unique and ever-evolving as you are!
+If you need maintenance, extensions, or just some solid dread care advice, I’m always happy to help.
 Reach out anytime!

 Connie xx